 About This Activity

 This routine provides an opportunity for students to share how they are feeling, reflect on their performance in class, communicate their needs, and set academic and personal goals.
-Following up one-on-one with a phone call, video conference, email, or text will foster trust and help students who are struggling academically or emotionally to feel heard and valued.
+When teachers follow up one-on-one to discuss exit card responses with their students, they will foster trust and help students who are struggling academically or emotionally to feel heard and valued.

 - What Do You Need?

 - What is something I can do as your teacher to support you in this class?